phaustin/eosc211_students/wk05/wk05_indexing.md

 ## Read in the data

 This is a fake satellite image with longwave flux in a vector called "flux" and brightness temperature in a vector called "temp".
 I've stored them in an [npz file](https://numpy.org/doc/stable/reference/generated/numpy.savez.html) using np.savez.
+If you are working on your laptop, you can download the npz file here: [temp_flux.npz]( https://github.com/phaustin/eosc211_students/blob/e211_live_main/wk05/temp_flux.npz)

 In the cells below, you'll be asked to add new points to the figure, and then redisplay using `display(fig)`